LSanten/leonsanten.info.public/_mms-md/MMSEconomicDemocracy.md

  >~ Gopal Dayaneni

 # The data section
-This section is rather dry but gives you insights into specific flows of money.
+This section might feel dry but is the heart of this project.

+The question: What are the biggest institutions in the US?
+How much money flows through them, and *are they democratic*?
 ## Amounts of money processed by some of the 22 largest institutions in the US

+## Please realize: Not a single institution below is run democratically!

 1. **Corporate**: Major corporations such as Amazon, ExxonMobil, Apple, and Walmart are some of the largest and most influential companies in the U.S. They wield enormous economic power and are structured in ways that prioritize shareholders and executives over worker participation.